Boomerang TV: History

+In January 2008, British investment group 3i had acquired a 40% stake in the Spanish independent production studio Boomerang TV to help increase the producer's expansion.

+In March 2010, Boomerang TV Group had established a joint-venture production subsidiary with the Dutch global entertainment company Talpa Media to bring Talpa Media's programming formats into Spain as part of Talpa's international expansion strategy, with the joint-venture production subsidiary would handle exclusive rights to sell, adapt, and produce Talpa’s entire global catalog of reality, gaming, and scripted formats within Spain for its Spanish television networks in the country.

 In October 2010, Boomerang TV and Grupo Godó who launched a joint venture Barcalona-based production company Veranda TV four years ago in 2006, jointly established a Catalonia-based Spanish fiction & factual production company Nova Veranda with Verana's Carles Gené named CEO of the joint venture production company.

 In May 2015, French entertainment production division Lagardère Entertainment alongside its parent company Lagardère Active had brought an 82% majority stake Grupo Boomerang TV including its divisions and had it placed under Lagardère Entertainment, marking Lagardère Entertainment's first international acquisition outside of France and their first expansion into the international television market along with their expansion of their operations into Spain & their entry into the Spanish television market, Grupo Boomerang TV founders Pepe Abril, Pedro Ricote and Juan José Diaz continued to run the company under Largarère Entertainment.